vignemail1/SWITCHwayf/DOC.md

 Configuration file format
 -------------------------

-Have a look at the file 'IDProvider.conf.php' for an example of the file format that is used to configure the list of Identity Provider to display.
+Have a look at the file 'SWITCHwayf/etc/IDProvider.conf.php' for an example of the file format that is used to configure the list of Identity Provider to display.
 It's supposed to be mostly self-explanatory.
 Basically the file format is PHP code that defines an array of arrays called $IDProviders.